Cube-OS/cubeOS/docs/index.rst

 Supported Hardware Devices
 --------------------------

-KubOS supports a selection of hardware devices in varying capacities.
+CubeOS supports a selection of hardware devices in varying capacities.

-Some devices have an additional :doc:`hardware service <ecosystem/services/hardware-services>` which can be built into KubOS and provides a long-running process which allows easy, streamlined communication with the device.
+Some devices have an additional :doc:`hardware service <ecosystem/services/hardware-services>` which can be built into CubeOS and provides a long-running process which allows easy, streamlined communication with the device.

 All supported devices have a :doc:`device API <deep-dive/apis/device-api/index>` which may be used.